SaffiEdenCauthon/SaffiEdenCauthon.github.io/README.md

 ## License
 The theme is available as open source under the terms of the [MIT License](https://github.com/alshedivat/al-folio/blob/master/LICENSE).

 Originally, this website was based on the [al-folio](https://github.com/alshedivat/al-folio) project.
-Since, many updates have taken place to make this customized for my application style.
+Since then, many updates have taken place to make this website customized for my use.